fqgiord/sistema-de-cadastro/README.md

 ## Descrição do projeto

 <p align="justify">
-  This project intent to analyse and to validate client status automatically.
+  The intent of this project is to analyse and to validate client status automatically from a cloud database.
 </p>